rust-lang-ua/rustcamp/4_backend/README.md

-Write a simple 📰 [GraphQL] API server with the following data model:
+Write a simple 📰 [GraphQL]⏱0.25h API server with the following data model:
 - `User` has `id` (unique), `name` (unique) and `friends` (list of other `User`s) fields.
 - `User` is able to authenticate with its `password`.